 In addition to your loan amount, your repayment term will affect your monthly payments.
 A shorter repayment term will come with higher monthly payments but a lower overall cost of borrowing.
 The opposite is also true.
 Use this payment calculator to estimate your ideal loan terms.

 Your lender will also check your credit report and score when you apply for a personal loan.
 So, it’s wise to review all three of your credit reports and your credit score in advance.
 You can access a free credit score using My LendingTree, our credit monitoring service.
 Some credit card issuers also offer you free access to your credit score.
-AnnualCreditReport.com, meanwhile, allows you to access your credit report from each of the three major credit bureaus (Equifax, Experian and TransUnion) for free once every 12 months (and once a week through April 2021).
+AnnualCreditReport.com, meanwhile, allows you to access your credit report from each of the three major credit bureaus (Equifax, Experian and TransUnion) for free once every 12 months (and once a week through the end of 2022).

 3. Research and compare personal loan lenders

 With an idea of your personal loan needs and your credit health, you can begin scoping out lenders.
 There are three major types of personal loan companies: banks, credit unions and online lenders (more on them differences below).
 Across all three types, you’ll find a wide variety of offered interest rates, loan amounts, repayment terms and fees, in addition to varying credit requirements.